-• Service Manuals
+Service Manuals

-These comprehensive Service Manuals provide the information that students and professional technicians need in diagnosing/troubleshooting, problem solving, maintaining, servicing, and repairing Chrysler Group LLC vehicles.
+information that students and professional technicians need in diagnosing/troubleshooting, problem solving, maintaining, servicing, and repairing Chrysler Group LLC vehicles.
 A complete working knowledge of the vehicle, system, and/or components is written in straightforward language with illustrations, diagrams, and charts.